LILI9/gitskills/README.md

 # gitskills

-Create a new brach is quick.
+Create a new brach is quick & simple.